MatthewJanuszewski/LegoHelper/README.md

 # LegoHelper

+Simple program for writing shipping information from BrickLink and BrickOwl orders to a CSV file for PirateShip.

+### Installation
 Make sure to install all required Python packages if working with this source code by running:

 `pip install -r requirements.txt`